-- Enable: Enables or disables the input. - Supervision: It activates input monitoring.
-See section 2.2.3 Fire Panel Interface . - N/C Mode: It changes the input activation polarity.
-If enabled, it will work in N/C mode (normally closed), otherwise it will work in N/O mode (normally open). - Alert-mode: The Zx input will activate alert mode, instead of evacuation mode, in the linked zone. - Zone Id: Choose to which zone the Zx input is assigned. - CIE Auto-Alert: It activates the automatic reproduction of the alert message in the other zones, when any zone is evacuated from the CIE. - CIE Auto-Reset: When this parameter is active, the system will exit emergency when releasing the input closure that activated it. - CIE Local Mode: By activating this mode, the general control inputs EMG and RST will only act on the zones of that unit, but not on the entire system.
-This option is particularly useful in expandable multi-device systems, to better segment the use of general ECI interfaces.
+- Alert-mode: The Zx input will activate alert mode, instead of evacuation mode, in the linked zone. - Zone Id: It assigns the zone affected by the Zx input. - CIE Auto-Alert: It activates the automatic reproduction of the alert message in the other zones, when any zone is evacuated from the CIE. - CIE Auto-Reset: When this parameter is active, the system will exit emergency when releasing the input closure that activated it. - CIE Local Mode: By activating this mode, the general control inputs EMG and RST will only act on the zones of that unit, but not on the entire system.
+This option is particularly useful in distributed multi-device systems, to better segment the use of general ECI interfaces.